-The Ateneo de Manila University invites submissions for the international symposium, to be held in the Philippines from 9 to 12 March 2026.
-This symposium provides the opportunity to present research findings through paper or poster presentations and other formats that explore the multifaceted issues confronting Global Jesuit Higher Education and AI.
+The Ateneo de Manila University will be holding the inaugural symposium in the Philippines from 9 to 12 March 2026.
+This symposium will explore the multifaceted issues confronting Global Jesuit Higher Education and AI.

 The rapid evolution of Artificial Intelligence (AI) is transforming human and nonhuman relationships and configurations in fundamental ways.
 Higher education, as a cornerstone of knowledge creation, dissemination, and collective advancement, stands at a critical juncture.
 Universities across the globe face both unprecedented opportunities and complex challenges as they integrate AI into teaching, learning, research, and community engagement.